GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/web-to-app-attribution/index.md

 Similarly, if a user clicks an ad in an Android app, and then goes on to later make a purchase in a Chrome mobile browser, the Attribution Reporting API can directly attribute that conversion.
 That's app-to-web attribution.

-Note that the API records web-to-app attributions when they occur on the same device.
+The API records web-to-app attributions when they occur on the same device.

 ## How is web-to-app attribution implemented?